m199/BeTon/README.md

 ## Acknowledgements

-*   Special thanks to **zuMi** for providing all the brilliant icons, used in this project.
+*   Special thanks to **zuMi** for creating all the brilliant icons, used in this project.

 ## Build Requirements